-Naturally, this 'piracy' of items protected by the regulations to safeguard intellectual property is not only confined to music and films stored in DVDs.
-Movies, any kind of films or programmes broadcast by the television are also potential targets, along with several commercial items, such as IT software, for example the programme 'AutoCad' for technical offices; clothes, perfume, watches, and cigarettes (To Vima 15/03/2000, pp. A22-23).
-Some six years ago, the prosecutor of the Supreme Court of Arios Pagos issued an austere circular (No 2387/26/10/1994), the aims of which were to accelerate the prosecution of those responsible for illegally broadcasting TV films and to facilitate the immediate arrest of the accused.
-It is no secret that these matters formed the subject of top-level talks between the leaders of Greece and the USA (Kathimerini 16/02/1997, p.
-19; Typos tis Kyriakis 09/01/2000, p.
-68).
-However, the consequences of these offences are relatively painless in comparison to the financial gains, and, if one applies the logic of 'cost-benefit analysis'; they do little to discourage the continuation of such activities.
+Naturally, this "piracy" of items protected by the regulations to safeguard intellectual property is not only confined to music and films stored in DVDs.
+Movies, any kind of films or programs broadcasted by the television are also potential targets, along with several commercial items, such as IT software, for example the program "AutoCad" for technical offices; clothes, perfume, watches, and cigarettes (see above mentioned article by Machi Tratsa and D. Vythoulkas).
+Some seven years ago, the prosecutor of the Supreme Court Arios Pagos issued an austere circular (No 2387/ 26/10/1994), the aims of which were to accelerate the prosecution of those responsible for illegally broadcasting TV films and to facilitate the immediate arrest of the accused.
+It is no secret that these matters formed one of the subjects of top-level talks between the leaders of Greece and the USA (see article by Tasos Teloglou in the newspaper "Kathimerini", 16/02/1997, p., 19 and by M. Papachristoudi in " Typos tis Kyriakis", 09/01/2000, p., 68).
+However, the consequences of these offences are relatively painless in comparison to the financial gains, and, if one applies the logic of "cost and benefit analysis", they do little to discourage the continuation of such activities.
 Furthermore, the general public does not regard the usurpation of intellectual property in the same light as they do the theft of other forms of property.
-There seems to be a general tendency to perceive intellectual property and 'information' as common property (as belonging to the public domain), there for the benefit and advancement of civilisation as a whole.
+There seems to be a general tendency to perceive intellectual property and "information" as common property (as belonging to the public domain), there for the benefit and advancement of civilization as a whole.
 Further aided by the extensive spread of the Internet, access to any kind of information has become a simple, routine matter.
-Thus, any campaign or legal measures against 'piracy' in the realm of intellectual property are bound to encounter problems in the future.
+Thus, any campaign or legal measures against "piracy" in the realm of intellectual property are bound to encounter problems in the future.